Wounded Knee Massacre: Medals of Honor

-In February 2021, the South Dakota Senate unanimously called upon the United States Congress to investigate the 20 medals of honor awarded to members of the 7th Cavalry for their participation in the massacre.
+In February 2021, the South Dakota Senate unanimously called upon the United States Congress to investigate the 20 medals of honor (actually 19) awarded to members of the 7th Cavalry for their participation in the massacre.
 Lawmakers argued that the medals given to the soldiers of the 7th Cavalry Regiment tarnished Medals of Honor given to soldiers for genuine acts of courage.
-Previous efforts to rescind the medals have failed.
+Previous efforts to rescind the medals have failed over separation of powers concerns, notably that bills seeking to revoke medals by congressional decree conflict with the public law on the Medal of Honor, which grants all adjudicative authority to the Executive Branch.
 In March 2021, Senators Elizabeth Warren (D-MA) and Jeff Merkley (D-OR) and Congressman Kaiali'i Kahele (D-HI) answered the South Dakota Senate's call and reintroduced a bill to revoke the Medals of Honor awarded to the soldiers who perpetrated the Wounded Knee massacre.
 The provision was incorporated into the FY2022 National Defense Authorization Act, but was removed in conference with the explanation that "these Medals of Honor were awarded at the prerogative of the President of the United States, not the Congress."
 This effectively expressed that since adjudication authority was granted to the executive, that it was not the role of Congress to revoke medals.
 As a result, the bill failed due to a separation of powers conflict.
 An identical version of Remove the Stain was added to the National Defense Authorization Act for Fiscal Year 2023 (2022), however, it was again removed from the final version of the defense bill by the Senate Armed Services Committee.
-The Remove the Stain Act also failed to identify an effective process of revocation, stipulating in error that the recipients would be removed from the Medal of Honor Roll.
+The Remove the Stain Act also failed to identify an effective process of revocation, stipulating only that the recipients would be removed from the Medal of Honor Roll.
 However, none of the Wounded Knee medal recipients were on the Medal of Honor Roll, which was a pension list.
-Further, even if the recipients had been on the Roll, the Remove the Stain Act protected this type of benefit, as a subsection of the bill stipulated "this Act shall not be construed to deny any individual any benefit from the Federal Government."
+Further, even if the recipients had been on the Roll, the Remove the Stain Act protected this type of benefit—a pension, as a subsection of the bill stipulated "this Act shall not be construed to deny any individual any benefit from the Federal Government."
+As a result of this defect, the bill directed removal of soldiers' names from the Roll (despite none of the impacted soldiers being on the Roll), while simultaneously prohibiting the same removal from the Roll.